Narcissist’s & Child Custody Evaluations

 In an article, “How Narcissistic Parenting Affects Children,” Karyl McBride, Ph.D lists the following as just a few potential effects:

-• The child won’t feel heard or seen.
+• The child won’t feel heard or seen

-• The child’s feelings and reality will not be acknowledged.
+• The child’s feelings and reality will not be acknowledged

-• The child will be treated like an accessory to the parent, rather than a person.
+• The child will be treated like an accessory to the parent, rather than a person

-• The child will be more valued for what they do (usually for the parent) than for who they are as a person.
+• The child will be more valued for what they do (usually for the parent) than for who they are as a person

-• The child will be taught to keep secrets to protect the parent and the family.
+• The child will be taught to keep secrets to protect the parent and the family

-• The child will feel emotionally empty and not nurtured.
+• The child will feel emotionally empty and not nurtured

-• The child will learn not to trust others.
+• The child will learn not to trust others

-• The child will feel used and manipulated.
+• The child will feel used and manipulated

-• The child will be there for the parent, rather than the other way around, as it should be.
+• The child will be there for the parent, rather than the other way around, as it should be

-• The child’s emotional development will be stunted.
+• The child’s emotional development will be stunted

-• The child will feel criticized and judged, rather than accepted and loved.
+• The child will feel criticized and judged, rather than accepted and loved

 From a mental health standpoint, therapy is most important for your children to learn the necessary assertiveness skills they will need to ensure that their feelings are being properly acknowledged by the narcissistic parent.
-It would be recommended to find a therapist with a particular expertise in this area so the professional is not blinded by the narcissist, who is typically charming and manipulative.
+It would be recommended to find a therapist with particular expertise in this area so the professional is not blinded by the narcissist, who is typically charming and manipulative.

 What are your Legal Options in a Child Custody Case?

-From a legal standpoint, if you have no child custody order in place, you will need to file a child custody action, since negotiating an amicable resolution with an individual with Narcissistic Personality Disorder will not likely be successful.
+From a legal standpoint, if you don’t have a child custody order in place, you will need to file a child custody action, since negotiating an amicable resolution with an individual with Narcissistic Personality Disorder will not likely be successful.
 Further, court orders hold parties accountable.
 At your consultation, one of our attorneys will explain the benefit of having child custody set forth in a court order versus a legal contract.

-Depending on your budget, in addition to asking for a Child Custody Order in your favor, you could also ask the court to order a Psychological Evaluation of the parent, or the court appoints an expert to conduct a Child Custody Evaluation.
+Depending on your budget, in addition to asking for a Child Custody Order in your favor, you could also ask the court to order a Psychological Evaluation of the parent, or the court appoints to conduct a Child Custody Evaluation.

 How Do You Acquire a Psychological Evaluation for a Raleigh Divorce?

-A Psychological Evaluation is performed by an appropriate mental health provider and evaluates the party for mental health illnesses, or anything that may be relevant to their ability to parent.
+A Psychological Evaluation is performed by an appropriate mental health provider and evaluates the party for mental health illnesses or anything that may be relevant to their ability to parent.
 Often if you request a party undergo such testing, you can expect to be asked that you undergo the same testing.

 Ultimately it is up to the Judge as to whether anyone will be required to be evaluated.
-The costs are often shared by the parties, or each party pays for their own.
-You can request the costs be shifted to another party if there is significant income disparity between the parties, but this is not guaranteed.
+The costs are often shared by the parties, or each party pays for its own.
+You can request the costs be shifted to another party if there is a significant income disparity between the parties, but this is not guaranteed.